 Crafting the Quantum

-Seth examines the practical origins of much of the research undertaken by Sommerfeld at the university, some of which addressed problems carried over from his years of teaching at an engineering school.
-Some of the research done by Sommerfeld and his students found applications during World War I to such problems as the stability of aircraft wings and the functioning and directional operation of antennas.
+Seth examines the practical origins of many of the problems undertaken by Sommerfeld and his school, a number of which carried over from his years of teaching at an engineering school.
+Some of this research was later applied by his students during World War I to such problems as the stability of aircraft wings and the functioning and directional operation of antennas.
 Seth describes in detail Sommerfeld’s pedagogical practice, including his characteristic amalgamation of research and teaching.
 He relates the history of the “older” quantum theory and Sommerfeld’s engagement with the work of Max Planck and Niels Bohr and compares Sommerfeld’s “physics of problems” to Planck’s and Bohr’s more abstract “physics of principles.”
 To illuminate the nature of Sommerfeld’s work, Seth offers detailed descriptions of the contrasting work of other theorists.
 Seth’s innovative account challenges idealist depictions of the nature of theoretical work in physics, describing not only modes of practice but also the multiple areas of intellectual, political, and social life from which science draws resources and to which it contributes.

 About the Author